 The solution came about in helping to ensure schools were effectively delivering courses that comply with ADA requirements and formal student requests, but also sought to solve the ongoing issue of engagement.

-Today’s students are struggling to pay attention, and the addition of captions and transcripts for note taking can significantly help them to focus while learning online, studies have shown.
+Today’s students are struggling to pay attention, and the addition of closed captions and transcripts for note taking can significantly help them to focus while learning online, studies have shown.

 Schools should consider increasing the engagement of students by adding captions to all of their videos and web conferencing platforms as a result.